miyamok/epsilonproofchecker/README.md

 ## Logic
 Epsilon calculus is an extension of elementary calculus.
 The language is enriched by the epsilon operator, and an additional axiom so-called critical axiom is available.
 Elementary calculus is propositional logic with predicates and terms in its language, maintaining the same principles for logical reasoning.

+This section describes propositional calculus first, and then extends this calculus step-by-step to arrive at more powerful calculi such as predicate calculus and epsilon calculus.
 ### Propositional calculus
 For this moment, we restrict our base logic to the fragment of negation and implication.
 Propositional formula <code>F</code> is defined as follows, where P<sub>0</sub> is ranging over propositional variables and <code>A</code> is an arbitrary element of P<sub>0</sub>.